Depression Symptoms: Can It Cause Drowsiness?

 Depression and chronic fatigue syndrome

 Determining the root cause of fatigue can often be tricky due to its commonality amongst numerous mental health and medical conditions.
+Chronic fatigue syndrome is an illness characterized by severe tiredness that isn’t caused by an existing medical condition.
 Regarding depression and chronic fatigue syndrome, difficulty determining the differences between the two conditions is attributed to several factors.

 While depression may not cause chronic fatigue syndrome, someone with chronic fatigue syndrome may experience symptoms of depression.
 This occurrence can be due to the overall lack of energy the condition creates.
 Low energy often makes it difficult to find motivation or perform daily tasks, leading to feelings of depression or hopelessness.
 Additionally, someone with chronic fatigue syndrome may be experiencing certain sleep disorders such as sleep apnea or insomnia.
 Conditions such as these often exacerbate chronic fatigue syndrome.

-Aside from seeking professional help, there are a number of self-care activities that may improve fatigue or depressive symptoms both symptoms of depression and fatigue, including the following:
+Aside from seeking professional help, there are a number of self-care activities that may improve sleep hygiene and reduce symptoms of both depression and fatigue, including the following:

 • Being consistent with sleep and wake times